 What are CNC Mills?

-CNC mills are a type of computer numerical control machine that cut, shape and engrave materials like wood and metals.
+CNC mills are a type of computer numerical control machine that cut, shape, and engrave materials like wood and metals.
 Milling is the process of using rotary cutters to remove material from a workpiece.
 The milling cutter is held by a spindle and can cut in different angles as it moves along the different axes.

 CNC mills can range from 2-axis machines up to 5-axis mills.
 The number of axes defines how they cut.
 For example, a 2-axis machine can only cut vertically and horizontally, whereas a 5-axis CNC mill can cut complex shapes for uses such as in prosthetics and other medical applications, and car models.

 CNC mills differ from manually controlled mills in that they’re operated using a computer.
 The computer number control is a programmed code that relays instructions for precise movements to be carried out by the mill.
-The control software converts the numerical code into Cartesian coordinates which allow mills to work with extreme precision.
+The control software converts the numerical code into Cartesian coordinates which allows mills to work with extreme precision.